Fadeleke57/spyderweb/README.md

-new way to consume data
+efficient way to traverse the news